polichtm/MCW-SAP-NetWeaver-on-Azure/Whiteboard design session/WDS student guide - SAP NetWeaver on Azure.md

 Make sure that your design covers the following items:

-***High-level architecture***
+### *High-level architecture*

 **Task:** Identifying the target Azure region(s) and the number of tiers.

--   Identify the optimal choices for Azure region(s) where the solution should be deployed
+-   Identify the optimal choices for Azure region(s) where the solution should be deployed.

--   Choose between the 2-tier and 3-tier architecture
+-   Choose between the 2-tier and 3-tier architecture.

--   Ensure that high-availability and disaster recovery requirements are satisfied
+-   Ensure that high-availability and disaster recovery requirements are satisfied.

 ### *Architecting network connectivity*

 **Task:** Design a hybrid network (at a high-level) that will allow you to meet all the customer requirements and support your design for moving Contoso SAP landscape to Azure.

--   Design virtual networking in Azure and suggest the hybrid connectivity configuration between Contoso on-premises environment and Azure
+-   Design virtual networking in Azure and suggest the hybrid connectivity configuration between Contoso on-premises environment and Azure.

 ### *Architecting (ASCS) components*

 **Task:** Design a highly available and geo-redundant solution for hosting the (A)SCS components of the SAP production environment.

--   Design the architecture that will provide high availability and disaster recovery capabilities for the (A)SCS components of the SAP production environment
+-   Design the architecture that will provide high availability and disaster recovery capabilities for the (A)SCS components of the SAP production environment.

--   Provide the sizing information for your design
+-   Provide the sizing information for your design.

--   Describe what technologies you will use to implement high availability
+-   Describe what technologies you will use to implement high availability.

--   Describe the disaster recovery approach
+-   Describe the disaster recovery approach.

 ### *Architecting application components*

 **Task:** Design a scalable, highly available, and geo-redundant solution for hosting the SAP application components of the SAP production environment.

--   Design the architecture that will provide high availability and disaster recovery capabilities for the application components of the SAP production environment
+-   Design the architecture that will provide high availability and disaster recovery capabilities for the application components of the SAP production environment.

--   Provide the sizing information for your design
+-   Provide the sizing information for your design.

--   Describe what technologies you will use to implement high availability
+-   Describe what technologies you will use to implement high availability.

--   Describe the disaster recovery approach
+-   Describe the disaster recovery approach.

 ### *Architecting database components*

 **Task:** Design a resilient and scalable SQL Server backend configured to span geographically distributed datacenters.

--   Design the architecture that will provide high availability and disaster recovery capabilities for the database components of the SAP production environment
+-   Design the architecture that will provide high availability and disaster recovery capabilities for the database components of the SAP production environment.

--   Provide the sizing information for your design
+-   Provide the sizing information for your design.

--   Describe what technologies you will use to implement high availability
+-   Describe what technologies you will use to implement high availability.

--   Describe the disaster recovery approach
+-   Describe the disaster recovery approach.

 ### *Determining estimated cost of the solution*

 **Task:** Based on the proposed design, determine the estimated cost of the entire solution.

--   Provide the pricing of the IaaS components of your solution
+-   Provide the pricing of the IaaS components of your solution.

--   Exclude cost of hybrid connectivity, licensing, and support
+-   Exclude cost of hybrid connectivity, licensing, and support.

--   Consider cost impact of leveraging Azure VM reserved instances (RI) and Azure Hybrid Benefit (AHUB)
+-   Consider cost impact of leveraging Azure VM reserved instances (RI) and Azure Hybrid Benefit (AHUB).

 ![A table of customer requirements and sizing for Azure has rows labeled SOFS, ASCS, Application, and Database.
 Customer requirement columns are SAPS needed, IOPS needed, and Current DB Volume.
 Nine sizing for Azure columns include items such as Azure VM type, number of vms and whether they are active, and SAPS provided.
 The Sizing for Azure columns have question marks.](images/Whiteboarddesignsessiontrainerguide-SAPonAzureimages/media/image5.png "How to size SAP on Azure VMs")